svendcs/competitive-programming/README.md

 # Competitive Programming
-Solutions for tasks from different competitions and training sites mostly written in C++.
+Solutions for tasks from different competitions and training sites mostly written in C++ and Python.